SHAVANO CONSERVATION DISTRICT

 Location

-The Shavano Conservation District encompasses 1,191,438 acres.
-In a general manner, it can be described as eastern Montrose County, Ouray County in its entirety, Gunnison County west of the Lake Fork of the Gunnison River, and a small acreage east of Highway 50 within Delta County and adjacent to Montrose County.
+The Shavano Conservation District encompasses 2,537,771 acres.
+In a general manner, it can be described as eastern Montrose County and Ouray County in their entirety, Gunnison County west of the Lake Fork of the Gunnison River, a small acreage east of Highway 50 within Delta County that is adjacent to Montrose County, and eastern San Miguel County.

 Natural Resource Data

 Montrose County contains vast spans of pristine landscape and an array of national parks and forests covering 2,200 square miles.
-Ouray County covers 542 miles with landscape that is dominated by mountain peaks with 12 peaks 13,000 feet or higher.
+Ouray County covers 542 miles with landscape that is dominated by mountain peaks with 12 peaks 13,000 feet or more in elevation.
+The portion of Gunnison County within the District is comprised primarily of rangeland.
+San Miguel County contains a total of 1,289 square miles, of which 1,287 square miles is land and 2.0 square miles is water which includes large areas of wilderness as well.

 Meet Our Board of Supervisors